stong1994/aicommit/README.md

 go build -o aicommit main.go
 ```

-To make the tool globally accessible:
+To make the tool globally accessible, add it to your PATH:

 ```bash
 export PATH=$PATH:$PWD # or move aicommit to the /usr/local/bin